sourav-bk/Golang/Opps.md

 ## Object-oriented programming

 Go is not a traditional object-oriented programming (OOP) language but it supports most OOP concepts using structs, methods, and interfaces.
 Focusing on interfaces and composition rather than traditional class-based inheritance.
-This leads to a more flexible and modular design.
+This make more flexible and modular design.

 Core OOP Concepts in Go :